 - Being attentive to your partner’s needs in general

 Before going ahead with a plan to have your penis enlarged by any method, it is wise to spend some time considering other ways to enhance your self-confidence, physical attractiveness, and sex life.
-Take your time and be sure that a surgical correction is really what you need.
+Take your time and be sure that surgical correction is really what you need.

 Goal for Penis Enlargement Surgery